AleksandrGontcharov/ag-tech-mentorship/docs/specialized-topics/networking/progress.md

 sudo iptables -A FORWARD -i eth0 -o eth2 -m state --state RELATED,ESTABLISHED -j ACCEPT sudo iptables -A FORWARD -i eth0 -o eth3 -m state --state RELATED,ESTABLISHED -j ACCEPT
 ```

+These commands allows incoming traffic from the internet to eth1, eth2 and eth3 if it's part of an established or related connection.

 6. Allow traffic from eth1, eth2, and eth3 to use eth0 as a gateway to the internet:
 ```